The most popular Mexican food: 35 authentic dishes

 Cemitas poblanas

-Besides that, we put a lot of string cheese, not melted, and, any type of protein (usually breaded), avocado, and tomato.
+Besides that, we put a lot of string cheese, not melted, and any protein (usually breaded), avocado, and tomato.

 torta ahogadas sold on the steeet